SajjanYadav/internhunt/client/README.md

-To the run the project locally
+To the run client-side locally, run the following commands
 ```
 # Fork and Clone the Repository
 $ npm i